-Use the first three or four letters of a word to check spelling, meaning or both of these in a dictionary.
-Dependence Independence Independent Writer Dependence Independence Mature Independent Writer YEAR 6 COMPOSITION Writing Behaviour - Independent Writer Consider what to write, plan and draft writing Independent writers are self-motivated, can write at length and are beginning to use writing to refine their own ideas.
-They are developing their Plan own style and range as writers, but may still need support with the structuring of more complex narrative and non-narrative forms.
-In Plan stories that develop characters and settings. understanding the purpose and audience of their writing, they can select Plan their writing carefully, using examples from research and things they have the appropriate form and style. read.
-Students at this stage have a wide experience of writing across a range of Adapt style when writing for a given audience to make sure they keep them genres and can write at length; shaping and developing writing across a interested. wide range of genres, without first needing explicit teaching of genre features.
-Having a broad range of experience across different types of Draft and write writing, they now choose and use language and features that are most Create atmosphere and describe characters and settings carefully. appropriate and effective for the purpose and audience of their writing.
-Choose grammar and vocabulary carefully to change and improve the meaning of their writing.
-Use specific vocabulary in my writing to match the topic.
+Writing Behaviour - Independent Writer Independent writers are self-motivated, can write at length and are beginning to use writing to refine their own ideas.
+They are developing their own style and range as writers, but may still need support with the structuring of more complex narrative and non-narrative forms.
+In understanding the purpose and audience of their writing, they can select the appropriate form and style.
+Students at this stage have a wide experience of writing across a range of genres and can write at length; shaping and developing writing across a wide range of genres, without first needing explicit teaching of genre features.
+Having a broad range of experience across different types of writing, they now choose and use language and features that are most appropriate and effective for the purpose and audience of their writing.
+They are able to follow the process of drafting, redrafting and publishing, enhancing writing to meet the needs of the reader, as they edit and respond to their own writing.
+They use a range of techniques to enhance reader response such as varied sentence structures, précising longer passages to enhance readability, using dialogue to shape characters and advance action and using a range of adverbials to improve cohesion.
+They use more sophisticated punctuation such as semi-colons, colons and hyphens, commas and brackets for parenthesis to improve readability or for effect.
+They have sufficient experience from reading and extensive exploration of a range of texts across genres to form an understanding and appreciation of how language functions and how best to use this to inform their choices when writing.
+Students show an ability to discriminate between formal and informal voice, and choose the appropriate voice to suit the purpose and audience.
+They use standard spelling consistently including the use of silent letters and draw on effective self-help strategies when challenged by unknown words.
+They are increasingly able to use punctuation, including paragraphing effectively, to organise texts.